Invicton-Labs/terraform-aws-domain-redirect/README.md

 # Terraform AWS Domain Redirect

 This module is used for redirecting all requests from one or more `from` domains to a single `to` domain.
-It can either redirect with the path and query string as was initially given, or with a static path.
+It can redirect either with the path and query string as was initially given, or with a static path.

-*Note:* If you change any of the parameters for this module, you'll probably want to invalidate your CloudFront cache.
+*Note:* If you change any of the parameters for this module, you'll probably want to invalidate the cache of the CloudFront distribution that this module creates.

 ### Usage:
 ```
-// Must have Route53 zones for each domain to redirect.
+// Must have Route53 zones for each domain to redirect from.
 Subdomains that get
 // redirected can use the same zones as parent domains that get redirected.
 resource "aws_route53_zone" "from_domain_1" {
   name              = "my-old-domain.com"